netro256/recipes/_recipes/chicken-breast-bake.md

 notes:
 - You can keep this chicken in your fridge for 3 days, safely.
 If you want to push it, you can go for 5 days.
 I have done that just fine.
 - Invest in a meat probe thermometer to ensure your chicken is at an internal temperature is 165°F. I cannot overstate how important it is to cook chicken all the way through to prevent food poisoning.
+You can go above this temperature, but be careful not to burn the chicken!
 - If you want a mix of spices to make your own chicken rub, look at the [Chicken Breast (Air Fryer)](chicken-breast-air-fryer) recipe for a mix!

 components: